JoshEvan/Handwritten-Digits-Recognition-Using-Neural-Network-With-Tensorflow-and-Keras/README.md

 3. #### Section 3
    Build the Prediction Model
    The model is built with sparse_categorical_crossentropy loss function and adam optimizer.

    Loss function is used to tell us how good our current model is.

    The Optimizer then generate a new guess of model if the Loss function tell us that this current model is not good enough and still need improvement.

    The sparse_categorical_crossentropy loss functionis usually used when our output classes are mutually exclusive, such as in this dataset.

 5. #### Section 4
    Train the Prediciton Model
-   Training the model with 70,000 training images
+   Training the model with 70,000 training images.

    A supervised learning, where we put the image and also the label which denotes the answer of the current image.

    We train the data within maximum of 10 iterations, which will be automatically stopped when the model reached 99% accuarcy.
 7. #### Section 5
    Test the Prediciton Model